JuliaHealth/OMOPVocabMapper.jl/README.md

 1. If there's an error, repeat steps 2-5
 1. Commit the changes and push to the repo

+## Packages required
+To run the OmopVocabMapper the following julia packages are required

+julia > ]

+pkg > add CSV, DataFrames, StatsBase, Query, Dates

 ## How to use OmopVocabMapper
 1. Clone the repo to your local machine folder and navigate to that folder- git clone [httplink](https://github.com/bcbi/OmopVocabMapper.git)